Recovery Guarantees for Distributed-OMP: DISTRIBUTED OMP SCHEMES

-A second distributed \OMP-based approach, which we call Distributed Joint OMP (\DJ), uses $K$ rounds of communication to construct the estimated support set one index at a time.
-Starting with an empty support set, at each communication round $t=1,\dots,K$, the center sends the current support estimate $\hatS_{t-1}$ to the $M$ machines.
-Subsequently, each machine calls \OMPStep and sends the resulting index $j^{(m,t)} $ to the center.
-At the end of each round, the center chooses an index that received the highest number of votes, denoted $j_t$, and adds it to the estimated support set $\hatS_t$.
-After $K$ rounds, the center outputs the final support estimate $\hatS_K$.
-Since each call to \OMPStep yields an index not in the current support set $\hatS_{t-1}$, at each round $t$ of \DJ no machine votes for an index that is already in the estimated support set $\hatS_{t-1}$, and hence the center chooses a new index $j_t\notin\hatS_{t-1}$.
+A second scheme, which we call Distributed Joint OMP (\DJ), computes the support set one index at a time, using $K$ communication rounds.
+Starting with an empty support set $\hatS_0=\emptyset$, at each round $t=1,\dots,K$, the center sends the current set $\hatS_{t-1}$ to the $M$ machines.
+Then, each machine calls \OMPStep and sends the resulting index $j^{(m,t)} $ to the center.
+At the end of each round, the center adds to the support set an index $j_t$ that received the most votes, $\hatS_t=\hatS_{t-1}\cup \{j_t\}$.
+After $K$ rounds, the center outputs the support set $\hatS_K$.
+Since \OMPStep outputs an index not in the current set $\hatS_{t-1}$, at each round $t$ of \DJ, a new index is indeed added by the center, $j_t\notin\hatS_{t-1}$.
 This scheme is outlined in Algorithm \ref{alg:DJ-OMP}.

-For future use, let us analyze the number of operations in a single execution of \OMPStep.
-First, given a current support set $\hatS$, the calculation of $\hat{\tv}$ via least squares involves multiplying a $\left| \hatS\right| \times n$ matrix by its transpose, and then inverting the resulting $\left| \hatS\right|\times\left| \hatS\right|$ matrix.
-Second, calculating the index $j$ most correlated to the residual requires $d$ inner products of vectors in $\R^n$.
-When $\left| \hatS\right|$ is sufficiently small, say $o\left( d^{1/3}\right) $, the computational cost of \OMPStep is dominated by the latter step whose cost is $O(nd)$.
+\paragraph{Computation and Communication Complexity.} Let us first analyze the number of operations in a single execution of \OMPStep.
+Given a support set $\hatS$, computing $\hat{\tv}$ via least squares involves multiplying a $\left| \hatS\right| \times n$ matrix by its transpose, and then inverting the resulting $\left| \hatS\right|\times\left| \hatS\right|$ matrix.
+Next, finding the index $j$ most correlated to the residual requires $d$ inner products of vectors in $\R^n$.
+For $\left| \hatS\right|$ sufficiently small, say $o\left( d^{1/3}\right) $, the computational cost of \OMPStep is dominated by the latter step whose cost is $O(nd)$.

-We now briefly compare the two schemes \DJ and \DS with $L=K$.
-First, in terms of computational complexity, in both schemes each machine performs the same number of total operations.
-Thus, assuming that $K=o\left( d^{1/3}\right) $, their computational complexity per machine is $O(ndK)$.
-Second, in terms of communication, in both schemes each machine sends a total of $K$ indices, and thus their total communication is $\tilde{O}(KM)$.
-The main difference between the schemes is that \DS requires only a single round of communication, whereas \DJ uses $K$ rounds.
+We now compare the two schemes \DJ and \DS with $L=K$.
+In terms of computational complexity, in both schemes each machine performs the same number of operations.
+Thus, for $K=o\left( d^{1/3}\right) $ their computational complexity per machine is $O(ndK)$.
+In terms of communication, in both schemes each machine sends and receives a total of $K$ indices, and so the communication per machine is $O(K\log d)$ bits.
+The main difference is that \DS performs a single round, whereas \DJ performs $K$ rounds.
 Hence, \DJ requires synchronization and is slower in comparison to \DS.